espocrm/documentation/docs/administration/import.md

 After the import is done, you will be able to **revert** created records.
 You will be able to see which records were recognized as duplicate and which were updated.
 Duplicate means that there was a similar record in the system.
 You can remove all imported duplicates at once.

+!!! important

-Important: Revert doesn't work with updated records, you can't revert the update.
+    Revert doesn't work with updated records, you can't revert the update.

 Click *Run Import* button to proceed.
 It may take some time before the import process gets finished.
 If you want to import a large bunch of records, it's recommended to run import in idle.